Dilshan-Dekumpitiya/Login-User-Registration-Student-Registration-Form-Using-C--with-SQL/README.md

-# Login, User Registration and Student Registration Form Using C with SQL Server Management Studio
+# Login, User Registration and Student Registration Form Using C# with SQL Server
 ## Technologies
 - C#
 ## IDE